jamesericdavidson/jamesdavidson.xyz/content/posts/lab.md

 Like `bash`, `vim` is included on virtually 100% of Linux installs.
 Hence, learning how to use it is vital!

-## vim is different to every text editor you've ever used before {#vim-is-different}
+## vim is different to every text editor you've ever used before

 Now that I've scared you, let me explain...